University of Waterloo Faculty of Engineering: Nanotechnology engineering

-Software Engineering
+Software engineering

-Software Engineering at the University of Waterloo is an independent, interdisciplinary program supported by both the Faculty of Mathematics and the Faculty of Engineering.
+Software engineering at the University of Waterloo is an independent, interdisciplinary program supported by both the faculty of mathematics and the faculty of engineering.
 Graduates of this program earn a Bachelor of Software Engineering (BSE) degree.
 This program applies computer science and engineering principles and practices to the creation, operation, and maintenance of software systems.
-There were 615 software engineering undergraduate students enrolled as of Fall 2021.
+There were 615 software engineering undergraduate students enrolled as of fall 2021.
+In 2022, more than 70 percent of the class accepted job offers in the United States.

-Systems Design Engineering
+Systems design engineering

-Systems Design Engineering at University of Waterloo is administered by the Department of Systems Design Engineering.
-Systems Design is focused on creation or modification of systems including human physiological and psychological systems, ecological systems, transportation systems, communication systems, energy systems and mechatronic systems.
-The program had 515 undergraduate enrolled in it as of Fall 2021.
+Systems design engineering at University of Waterloo is administered by the department of systems design engineering.
+Systems design is focused on creation or modification of systems including human physiological and psychological systems, ecological systems, transportation systems, communication systems, energy systems and mechatronic systems.
+The program had 515 undergraduate enrolled in it as of fall 2021.

 Graduate programs

 There are 2176 graduate students at the University of Waterloo Faculty of Engineering.
 The school graduates the largest number of engineers at the graduate level in Canada.